 Parents should try to address those fears in a factual, reassuring manner.
 If you remain calm, your children will often follow your behavior.

-Here are five more suggestions to help your child through the 2011 hurricane season:
+Here are five more suggestions to help your child through this hurricane season: